Boating and swimming zones

 - The realignment and simplification of zones to provide a more user-friendly arrangement;

-- Consistently applying a ‘No Boating Zone’ in front of Life Saving Clubs to provide increased swimmer safety;
+- The consistent application of ‘Swimming Only’ zones in front of Life Saving Clubs to provide increased swimmer safety;

-- The removal of 'No Sailboard, 'Sailboards Only', 'No PWC or Sailboards' and 'PWC Only'; zones to reflect changing water uses and duplication with other zones; and
+- The removal of 'No Sailboard, 'Sailboards Only' and 'PWC Only' zones to reflect changing water uses and duplication with other zones; and

-Four simple new zones will replace the current zones.
+A simpler set of new zones replaced the previous zones.
 These are:

-- Swimming only - all vessels including personal watercraft, powered and non power vessels are not permitted in this zone.
+- Swimming Only - all vessels, including personal watercraft, powered and non-powered vessels, are not permitted in this zone.

 - Shared Wind Sport Area - this zone provides an area for kite boarding, sail boarding and other wind based boating which may exceed 5 knots except within 50m proximity to other vessels and swimmers.
 Other vessels are permitted in this area.

-- 5 Knot speed limit zones – all vessels:
+- 5 Knot Speed Limit – all vessels, applicable either:

-- to 200m from shore – Swimming and boating are permitted within 200m of the shore subject to defined areas above.
-All vessels must adhere to the 5 knot speed limit in this zone.
+- as a zone extending to 200m from shore.
+Swimming and boating are permitted within 200m of the shore subject to defined areas above.
+All vessels must adhere to the 5 knot speed limit in this zone; or

-- to 500m from shore on the Mornington Peninsula from Martha Cove, Dromana to Sullivan Bay, Sorrento - Swimming and boating are permitted within 500m of the shore subject to defined areas above.
+- as a zone extending to 500m from shore on the Mornington Peninsula from Martha Cove, Dromana to Sullivan Bay, Sorrento.
+Swimming and boating are permitted within 500m of the shore subject to defined areas above.
 All vessels must adhere to the 5 knot speed limit in this zone.

-Parks Victoria and the Victorian Water Police will continue to enforce the existing zones until replaced by the newly revised boating and swimming zones.
-Notices to Mariners will also be issued to advise of revised zone arrangements and works occurring on the water.
+Parks Victoria, Maritime Safety Victoria and the Victorian Water Police will continue to enforce boating and swimming zones.
+Notices to Mariners will also be issued to advise of any revised zone arrangements and works occurring on the water.

 Frequently asked questions

-For further information and to keep updated of when the boating and swimming zones will be rolled out in your local area, please contact the Parks Victoria Information Centre on 13 1963 or email email@example.com.
+For further information and to keep updated with boating and swimming zones in your local area, please contact the Parks Victoria Information Centre on 13 1963 or email email@example.com.